-The primary motivation for developing this instrument was a burning desire to eliminate the use of animal skins and make the instrument truly divine.
+The primary motivation for developing these instruments was a burning desire to eliminate the use of animal skins and make the instruments truly divine.
 It may be noted that a traditional Mrudanga uses skins from three animals, namely the goat, cow, and buffalo.
+Likewise, the Tabla makes use of skins of goat and camel.
 Needless to say, these animals have to be killed to derive the skins.
-It is highly ironic that Karnatic Music, which boasts of purity and divinity, has to rely on the murder of gentle animals, especially the cow, which is a highly revered animal in India.
+It is highly ironic that Indian Music, which boasts of purity and divinity, has to rely on the murder of gentle animals.

-The second factor that motivated the creation of this product was the need to avoid the cutting of trees.
-This results in deforestation and has a huge impact on our fragile environment.
-The fiberglass shell used in this product is made of glass fiber – a product of silica, available naturally in abundance.
+The second factor that motivated the creation of these products was the need to avoid the cutting of trees.
+It is well known that deforestation has a huge adverse impact on our fragile environment.
+The fiberglass shell used in these products is made of glass fiber – a product of silica, available naturally in abundance.

 The third motivating factor was the need for standardization and tonal consistency.
-Traditionally, Mrudangas are manufactured by various craftsmen in their own ways using materials and processes, held as closely guarded secrets.
+Traditionally, Mrudangas and Tablas are manufactured by various craftsmen in their own ways using materials and processes, held as closely guarded secrets.
 The outcome is nonstandard materials, processes, and dimensions, resulting in poor tonal quality, reduced reliability, and erratic supply.

-Lastly, manufacturability is a major issue with traditional Mrudanga craftsmanship that uses animal skins whose properties vary widely from sample to sample.
+Lastly, manufacturability is a major issue with traditional percussion craftsmanship that uses animal skins whose properties vary widely from sample to sample.
 The wooden shells also vary widely in composition, texture, moisture content, and tonal quality.
-The manufacturing process is highly labor-intensive and has a huge negative impact on the environment.
+The manufacturing process is highly labor-intensive and has a huge adverse impact on the environment.